Working in the UK during studies

 The summer vacation period does not count for you as you are expected to study full time towards your dissertation.
 You must not work full time during this period.

 Postgraduate research students do not have vacations in line with the University calendar.
-You are permitted up to six weeks of vacation per year, which you must agree with your supervisor or School.
+You are permitted up to eight weeks of vacation per year, which you must agree with your supervisor or School.